-ARTS 4439 Digital Photography I and COMM 3231: Writing for the Media represent basic communication, visual and writing skills that must be met prior to enrolling in any subsequent classes requiring these courses as prerequisites.
-Both courses require a grade of "C" or better (grades of "C-" and below are not acceptable).
+ARTS 4439 Digital Photography I and COMM 3231 Writing for the Media represent basic communication, visual and writing skills that must be met prior to

-ARTS 4439 Digital Photography I COMM 3230 Integrated Marketing Communication COMM 3231 Writing for the Media (unless a similar course has been taken previously) COMM 3531 Mass Media and Society (unless a similar course has been taken previously) COMM 3532/3535 Media Law OR Communication Ethics COMM 3534 Gathering Information COMM 4434 Web Design (Prerequisite: ARTS 4439 or an equivalent course) COMM 4538 Desktop Publishing (Prerequisite: ARTS 4439) COMM 4565 Media Production - 6 hours (Prerequisites: COMM 3231 and COMM 3534) COMM 4739 Communication Internship(Prerequisite: Students must first pass the GSP test.
-Internships are available year round.
-An internship may be taken in the student's last or second-to-last semester.
-Internships may also be taken a second time as an elective.
-In rare cases, students may need to forego the internship.
-Such requests must be presented in a written petition to the faculty).
+9

+ARTS 4439 Digital Photography I (unless a similar course has been taken

+previously)

+COMM 3230 Integrated Marketing Communication

+COMM 3231 Writing for the Media (unless a similar course has been taken

+previously)

+COMM 3531 Mass Media and Society (unless a similar course has been taken

+previously)

+COMM 3532 Media Law

+COMM 3534 Gathering Information

+COMM 4434 Web Design (Prerequisite: ARTS 4439 OR an equivalent course)

+COMM 4538 Desktop Publishing (Prerequisite: ARTS 4439)

-^{}It is important that students pay attention to all prerequisites as they are strictly enforced.
+^{}Note: It is important that students pay attention to all prerequisites as they are strictly enforced.
 In instances where permission of the instructor is sought to waive the prerequisite, permission must be obtained prior to registration.